Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

         }
     }

 At this point, we received the uuid and have a hashmap of each "MySocialMediaInput".
-What else we need to implement?
+What else we need to implement?:
 - Return messages as "roboy.io.Input" in the "listen()" method
 - Receive the messages